DanielFlanagan05/CSE471Proj2/README.md

 II.
 Image Warping
 - Option 1: Some interesting non-linear image warp.
 - Specifically an image distorition effect that I apply to some of the lasers.
-Pause the video at 18 seconds or 11 seconds to see it in use.
+Pause the video at 8, 11, or 18 (most noticeable at 18) seconds to see it in use.

 III.
 Keying or other Color Effects
 - N/A